anuradhabasyal/anuradhabasyal/README.md

-# Hi there, I'm Anuradha Basyal 👋
+# Hi there, I'm Anu! 👋

 I'm a **Bioinformatician** dedicated to analyzing complex biological data to drive discoveries in genomics, proteomics, and systems biology.
 I blend biology with computational techniques to extract actionable insights from intricate datasets.